ZachNagengast/SoCoGa/README.md

 Using your preferred method, the socoga.py script should run continuously at a set interval on your device, I've found 3 second intervals works just fine.

-Create your config file from he template (or just hard-code your token into the script):
+Create your config file from the template (or just hard-code your token into the script):

 ``cp config.txt.example config.txt``